Homebrew/gsoc/README.md

 ## Pass Requirements

-- To be accepted one trivial pull request for your project to Homebrew will need to be merged (this can be far prior to the program)
+- To be accepted, one trivial pull request for your project to Homebrew will need to be merged (this can be far prior to the program).
-- To pass the mid-term assessment one non-trivial pull request for your project to Homebrew will need to be merged
+- To pass the mid-term assessment, one non-trivial pull request for your project to Homebrew will need to be merged.
-- To pass the final assessment more than one non-trivial pull request for your project to Homebrew will need to be reviewed and merged
+- To pass the final assessment, more than one non-trivial pull request for your project to Homebrew will need to be reviewed and merged.

 ## Technologies Used and Requirements